ranjanmangla1/save-tab-extension/README.md

 # How to install?

-1. Download the repo as a zip file and extract in your system.
+1. Download the repo as a zip file and extract
 2. Open your browser and click on extensions and then click on manage extensions
 3. Turn on the developer options and click on 'Load Unpacked'
-4. Select the folder
+4. Select the unzipped folder
 5. Enjoy your Extension.
 You have successfully installed it!